- 1What Are the Symptoms of Cytomegalovirus Retinitis?

 Introduction

-As we all know, AIDS is a life-threatening condition caused by the dreadful human immunodeficiency virus (HIV).
+AIDS is a life-threatening condition caused by the dreadful human immunodeficiency virus (HIV).
 HIV infection is usually spread by sexual contact or contact with the infected saliva, body fluids, sharing razors, etc. It is considered life-threatening because it affects an individual's immune system and gives way to opportunistic infections.
 Cytomegalovirus retinitis is one such opportunistic infection of HIV infection.
-Many other immune weakening disorders can also cause it.
+Many other immune-weakening disorders can also cause it.
 However, the retinal layer of the eye is primarily affected.
 Cytomegalovirus is a type of herpes virus.
 In people with weak immune systems, like in an individual with HIV infection, the retinal layer of the eye gets infected by cytomegalovirus.
 As a result, the retina becomes necrosed, which results in detachment and tears.
 Cytomegalovirus retinitis infection is common among males and females aged 20 and 50.

-Cytomegalovirus can get transmitted in various ways:
+Cytomegalovirus can be transmitted in various ways:

 From infected mother to child through the placenta.
 If the child escapes placental transmission, the child may acquire the virus from vaginal secretions during vaginal delivery.